Worcester State University logo

 Key Highlights

-• Founded in 1874 as the Massachusetts State Normal School at Worcester, one of the state's oldest teacher training institutions.
+• Founded in 1874 as the Massachusetts State Normal School at Worcester, it was the fifth of nine teacher training colleges in the state.

-• Offers a broad curriculum including professional programs in nursing, business, speech, and occupational therapy.
+• Known for strong professional programs in nursing, business, speech, and occupational therapy.

 Timeline